 The pedunculopontine and laterodorsal tegmental nuclei are collectively referred to as the pontomesencephalotegmental complex.
 This complex is located within the pons and the midbrain and contains cholinergic neurones that project to areas including the thalamus and cortex.
 Their activation is responsible for the shift from slow waves of sleep rhythms to higher-frequency awake rhythms.

 The tuberomammillary nucleus contains histaminergic neurones and also plays an essential role in wakefulness and arousal but also memory.

-The activity of RAS and hence sleep-wake cycle is heavily regulated by nuclei present within the hypothalamus.
+The activity of RAS and hence the sleep-wake cycle is heavily regulated by nuclei present within the hypothalamus.